 A Quality Score is Rokt’s rating of the relevance and expected value of a campaign to the partner.
-Quality Score dictates which campaign wins the marketplace auction, in what position the campaigns appear, and how much a brand pays per referral.
+Quality Score dictates which campaign wins the marketplace auction, in what position the campaigns appear, and how much an advertiser pays per referral.

 How do we calculate Quality Score?